doubleLT47/doubleLT47/README.md

-# 💫 We only life one
+# 💫 We only live one

 - 🌱 The only skill I have is **Copy & Paste**